 This track is housed primarily in the New Brunswick Outpatient office which provides services to the underserved population of New Brunswick (a small city in central New Jersey) and its surrounding area.
 There are, on average, about 1000 active patients at this site, at any point in time.
-Approximately 44% of the population is Latine, many presenting with immigrationrelated issues, often trauma involved.
+Approximately 44% of the population is Latino, many presenting with immigration-related issues, often trauma involved.

 The Adult - Substance Use Disorders Treatment Track is part of the Specialized Addiction Treatment Services (SATS) program, which provides multidisciplinary treatment for individuals with substance and alcohol use concerns.
 Clients with opioid use disorders may participate in the Acute Withdrawal Management program for buprenorphine induction before returning to SATS.
-In addition to traditional outpatient, there is an intensive outpatient program within SATS.
+In addition to traditional outpatient, there is an intensive outpatient program within SATS so clients can get 3 hours of treatment per day 3x/week.
 Finally, there is a SATS program at the Middlesex County jail where male and female inmates receive IOP services.